 Some models allow the water to be directed and discharged through a clothes washer's drainpipe.
 This is convenient if you can locate the dryer directly next to the washer or stack the two units.
 A condenser unit with a discharge unit needs the same attention as one with a containment chamber except for emptying the chamber.

 Heat Pump Dryers

-A heat pump dryer pulls air from the room, which is passed through a heat pump where the cold side condenses the water vapor into either a drain pipe or a collection tank and the hot side reheats the air to use again.
+A heat pump dryer pulls air from the room.
+The air is passed through a heat pump where the cold side condenses the water vapor into either a drain pipe or a collection tank and the hot side reheats the air to use again.
 Heat pump dryers use less than half the energy required by either condensation or traditional dryers.

 Just as with a vented dryer, there are maintenance steps that should be taken with a ventless dryer.
 If the maintenance is not done, the dryer must work harder to dry clothes and will not last as long as it should.

 After EVERY load, the containment chamber must be emptied and the dryer lint trap cleaned to be sure that no debris or lint is clogging pipes.
 The water that is collected can be recycled to water indoor plants or gardens.

 No matter how diligent you are about emptying and cleaning the lint trap, eventually lint will accumulate on the condenser unit of the dryer.
 The unit should be checked and cleaned at least four times per year.
 If the condenser is covered with lint, it will reduce the efficiency and longevity of the dryer.

 While a condenser dryer does not need an outside vent, they do require adequate air flow to operate properly.
 If they are housed in a closet, the door should be open during drying cycles.
 It is also important to vacuum regularly behind and around the unit to keep excessive dust at bay.